 Dick Armey

-Chairman, Freedom Work
+Chairman, Freedom Works

 Former RPOF Chairwoman Carole Jean Jordan endorses Jim Greer